arnicuscTeam/ACP_Underserved_Counties/README.md

 1. Median Household Income
 2. Percent Units Served by Broadband

-To collect the median household income, we used the 2022 ACS 5-year API to collect the median household income for each county.
+For median household income, we used the 2022 ACS 5-year API to collect the median household income for each county.
 The list of available APIs can be found under https://www.census.gov/data/developers/data-sets.html.
 The code to collect the census data can be found under [get_census_data_county](Code/collect_census_data.py).